 The water pipes under Dorchester, which are 60 years old, were already in need of major repairs, said Labeaume, arguing it was the right time to do this kind of work and that changes to the project's design would not go over budget.

 Right time despite COVID-19 crisis

 Quebec City is counting on the construction of the tramway to help relaunch the local economy.

-Labeaume said the construction could create 19,000 jobs in the Quebec City region over the coming years.
-It could begin as early as 2021, with work starting on Dorchester Street.
+Labeaume said the construction could create 19,000 jobs in the Quebec City region over the coming years, and could begin as soon as 2021 on Dorchester.

 "This would be more than beneficial in the current context," said Labeaume.

-Even if people continue to work from home in large numbers after the COVID-19 pandemic, Labeaume said, he believes the tramway project is more relevant than ever.
+Even if people keep their habits of working from home beyond the COVID-19 pandemic, Labeaume believes the tramway will be all the more relevant.

-"I think we will be rethinking our way of working," said the mayor.
-"If you have a second car sitting in your driveway most of the week, the tramway will become all the more pertinent for many."
+"I think we will be rethinking our way of working.
+But if you have a second car sitting in your driveway most of the week, the tramway will become all the more pertinent for many."

-Labeaume said there will be no other major changes to the project.
-He said the Ministry of Environment will be submitting the final version to Quebec's environmental review board, the BAPE, tomorrow, although the ministry will not confirm that.
+Labeaume said there would be no other major changes to the project, because the Ministry of Environment will be submitting the final version to Quebec's Environmental Review Board, the BAPE, tomorrow.

 The ministry told Radio-Canada it could not confirm, nor deny, this information.